Signed Into Law

 Which agencies enforce SB1197?

-SB1197 is enforced by Local Law Enforcement Agencies, Texas Department of Public Safety and County and District Attorneys.
+SB1197 is enforced by County and District Attorneys, Local Law Enforcement Agencies and Texas Department of Public Safety.

 Q

-The compliance urgency for SB1197 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1197 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q